Wellstar Douglas Medical Center Nursing

 2021 AJC Awards NomineesTerry Rudisill, RN Whitney Robinson, RN Joni Rigby, RN Sarah Pacheco, RN Onyinyechi Okoro, RN Kathy Ogburn, RN Adrienne North, RN Bridget Ngalle, RN Belinda Jordan, RN Debbie Green, RN Wendy Elliott, RN Michelle Dozier, RN Carrie De Leon, RN Jennifer Clifton, RN Hope Allen, RN

-Douglas Hospital Daisy Award WinnersOctober 2019 DAISY Winner: Amber Griswald
+Wellstar Douglas Daisy Award WinnersOctober 2019 DAISY Winner: Amber Griswald

 Amber Griswald received the Daisy Award for embodying the ideal of nursing.
 One day on her way home, she was the first to come upon an accident.
 She immediately responded and began assessing the injured person who was on a motorcycle that had collided with a car.
 The rider had multiple injuries and rapidly deteriorated, requiring CPR.
 She started CPR and remained on scene to speak with the first responders.
 The rider was transported via Life Flight to a trauma center and although critically injured, Amber’s rapid assessment and interventions gave her a greater chance at survival.
 November 2019 Daisy Award Winner: Nyrva Bertrand

 Nyrva Bertrand received the Daisy Award for providing compassionate care.
 A patient in the ICU received attentive and comforting care as observed by the patient’s daughter.
 Nyrva was personable, relatable, thoughtful and informative, while delivering warm care and sensitivity to the family’s needs.
 December 2019 DAISY Winner: Akeya Tatum